A Brief History of Montmaray

 From Sophie's charming and lively observations to a nailbiting, unputdownable ending, this is a book to be treasured.

-★ Shortlisted for the 2008 Golden Inky Teenage Choice Award
+★ Shortlisted for the 2008 Gold Inky Teenage Choice Award

 ★ Recommended Book in the 2009 Parents' Choice Book Award